ICLAS Grant for Training the Trainer in LAS Education in Europe

 In addition to the above:

-3) As part of the condition of the award, the awardee agrees to submit to ICLAS a short report on the outcome of the activity within 4 weeks of attendance.
+2) As part of the condition of the grant, the grantee agrees to submit to ICLAS a short report on the outcome of the activity not later than 4 after weeks after the action.

 Applications should be written in English and contain the following: